gkvs/gkvs-cpp/README.md

 # Deprecated

-The whole GKVS project deprecated, please use https://github.com/shvid/datafire
+The whole GKVS project was deprecated, please use https://github.com/shvid/datafire

 # gkvs-cpp